Greek PM to meet euro leaders, seeking budget leeway

-ATHENS Greek Prime Minister Antonis Samaras will next week hold his first meetings with euro zone leaders since taking office, striving to assure them he will honor a pledge for more austerity and gauging whether they could grant him more time to pull it off.
+ATHENS, Aug 15 Greek Prime Minister Antonis Samaras will next week have his first meetings with euro zone leaders since taking office, striving to assure them he will honour a pledge for more austerity and gauging whether they could grant him more time to pull it off.

 Having recovered from eye surgery that has prevented him travelling since June, Samaras will fly to Berlin and Paris to meet German Chancellor Angela Merkel and French President Francois Hollande.
-Earlier in the week, he will meet euro zone chief Jean-Claude Juncker, Greek and German government officials said on Wednesday.
+Earlier in the week, he will meet euro zone chief Jean-Claude Juncker, a Greek government source said.

-Samaras will meet Merkel on August 24, German government spokesman Steffen Seibert told reporters.
-The dates of the other two meetings will be announced soon, a Greek official said on condition of anonymity.
+"The dates are not official yet, they will be announced soon," said the official on condition of anonymity.

 Samaras will insist he can ram through an austerity package worth about 11.5 billion euros ($14.2 billion) -- a key condition to continue receiving EU/IMF bailout funds and avoid default and a possible exit from the currency club.